ssghost/A3C_Defi_Tradebot/README.md

 An experimental trading bot in the Defi market(Aave parachain) using A3c algorithm with Tensorflow.

 ### Usage
+1. `$brownie compile && brownie run` for deploying all the blockchain interfaces.
-`$python run.py` for both training and testing processes.
+2. `$python run.py` for both training and testing processes of NN model.